MetadataManagement4AppliedSciences/MDM-CVMA/README.md

 # MDM-CVMA

-The MDM-CVMA implements a staging processor for CVMA metadata from tif files to the digital objects during ingest.
+The CVMA staging processor extracts XMP metadata from CVMA images.

 ## How to build